Reasons You Should Use Gloves When Lifting Weights

 4. THEY AID IN RESCUING CALLOUSES

-the fact that many of us are now more conscious of the bacteria around us.
+Many of us are now more conscious of the bacteria around us.

 5. THEY IMPLY THAT YOU DO NOT NEED CHALK